Skip to main content

 3. Click New repository secret in the Secrets tab.

-4. Set your personal authorization key as the secret value. github new secret
+4. Set your personal NuGet API key as the secret value.

-5. Pass your secret name to GitHub Actions CLI scripts as an environment variable.
-GitHub Actions can only read a secret if you explicitly include the secret in a workflow.
+6. Use secret values in your GitHub Actions CLI scripts (YAML).
+Assign the license key to the environment variable named DevExpress_License.
+Use the NuGet API Key when you register the package source.
+Note that GitHub Actions can only read a secret if you explicitly include the secret in a workflow.
 Enclose the secret’s name within the quoting rules when you pass a secret in the command line.
 This is required to avoid special characters that may affect your shell.

 - name: Register DevExpress Source